 We appreciate the need for patients to be fully supported and our aim is to enable this whenever possible.
-Please be aware that our consultation rooms are often small and we cannot accommodate large numbers of family members or friends under normal circumstances.
+Please be aware that our consultation rooms and our waiting rooms are small and we cannot accommodate large numbers of family members or friends under normal circumstances.

 It is helpful if you can ensure that you are accompanied by the same family member or friend on each attendance.

-Please note, even under non-pandemic conditions, relatives or friends are not able to be present whilst endoscopy, or CT or MRI scans are performed.
+Please note, even under non-pandemic conditions, relatives or friends are not able to be present whilst in theatre, or CT or MRI scans are being performed.

 For more information on Coronavirus whilst attending the hospital please click here.